Twisted Metal: Black: Release

+The game was released in North America on June 19th, 2001.

 Reception

 Twisted Metal: Black received "universal acclaim" according to the review aggregation website Metacritic.
 Daniel Erickson of NextGen said, "The best car combat game in history is also the most creative.
 Go get it."
 Dan Elektro of GamePro said, "If you've lost your taste for Twisted Metal, this is the game that will bring back your appetite.
 Twisted Metal: Black is car combat action at its best."
 (Note: GamePro gave the game two 5/5 scores for graphics and sound, and two 4.5/5 scores for control and fun factor.)

 Many critics praised its dark and outstanding storylines for each character and its variety of weapons and unlockables, but its hover style controls for not changing much from the previous installments and its unbalanced difficulty were noted criticisms.
 Maxim gave the game all five stars and called it "a road rager's dream come true".
 Playboy gave it 90% and called it "fun for the whole family!"
 The Cincinnati Enquirer gave it four stars out of five and called it "a fight to the finish, so it's important to keep moving and to quickly learn how and when to use each of the weapons".

 The game was nominated at The Electric Playgrounds 2001 Blister Awards for the "Best Multiplayer Console Game" and "Best Console Driving Game" awards, but lost to Halo: Combat Evolved and Grand Theft Auto III, respectively.
 It was also nominated for the "Best Shooting Game" award at GameSpots Best and Worst of 2001 Awards, which also went to Halo.
 The game also came in ninth in their list of the Top 10 Overall.
 A year later, the Online version was nominated for the "Best Online Game on PlayStation 2" award at their Best and Worst of 2002 Awards, which went to SOCOM U.S. Navy SEALs.
 During the Academy of Interactive Arts & Sciences' 6th Annual Interactive Achievement Awards, the latter online version received a nomination for the "Online Gameplay of the Year" award, which went to Battlefield 1942.

 By July 2006, the game had sold 950,000 units and earned $31 million in the U.S. NextGen ranked it as the 61st highest-selling game launched for the PlayStation 2, Xbox or GameCube between October 2000 and July 2006 in that country.